monome/docs/norns/help.md

 ### manual / offline update

 - Download and copy the [latest release's`.tgz` update file](https://github.com/monome/norns/releases) to a FAT-formatted USB drive
-- Take note of the `.tgz` file's name, as it is important (eg. `norns210607` is specific to the June 07 2021 update)
+- Take note of the `.tgz` file's name, as it is important (eg. `norns210706` is specific to the July 06 2021 update)
 - Insert the USB drive into norns and power up.
 - If using a stock norns, connect via [serial](../wifi-files/#serial).
 If using a shield, connect via [ssh](../wifi-files/#ssh).
 - Copy file to `~/update/`: